Headclass/3DEngine-Python/README.md

 Use UO keys to control the roll

 Use P key to switch between the projection matrices (small angle, wide angle, ortographic)

+Use B key to switch between line mode and triangle mode.

+Use T key to exit.
 # Dependencies
-Uses tkinter, math, and numpy packages.
+Uses Pyxel, math, and numpy packages.